 All 6th grade students are required to take Design & Modeling, an introductory technology and engineering course that explores the design research process.
 In this course, students discover the design process and develop an understanding of the influence of creativity and innovation in their lives.
 They are then challenged and empowered to use and apply what they've learned throughout the course to design a therapeutic toy.

 All students are required to take PE.

-Students may be enrolled in a remedial math or reading course depending on their Magnet School Grade Level Test's math and/or reading scores; their Scantron math, reading, and/or science score; and/or their academic performance.
+Students may be enrolled in a remedial math or reading course depending on their Magnet School Grade Level Test's math and/or reading scores; their iReady math, reading, and/or their academic performance.
 Should such a need arise, the remedial course will serve as the student's elective course.

 SPECIAL NOTE: If a student chooses a course for which the required prerequisite has not been taken, the student's choice may be substituted by the required prerequisite course.
 For example, if a student chooses Graphic Design 2, but the student has not yet taken Graphic Design 1, the student may be enrolled in the Graphic Design 1 course instead of Graphic Design 2.

 Please note that an elective request does not guarantee enrollment in the course.
 While full effort will be given to honor the student's first elective request, final course enrollment and scheduling will depend on total student enrollment as well as available classes and teaching units.
 No elective request is guaranteed.